lifeofabit/ml-practice/README.md

 # ml-practice
-Assortment of data science projects
+Assortment of data science projects with well-known datasets or from Kaggle in order to practice my skillz.